New Marmot Libraries Passwords

 Passwords are here!

-The default passwords will be the first three letters of your last name (or the name provided for your library account) and the last four digits of your library card.
+Your default password is the first three letters of your last name (or the name provided for your library account) and the last four digits of your library card.

 Patrons will need to have an email on file to receive this notification.